 Armed with these data, go ahead and pitch your leads.
 Send a short message or email that introduces you, your ability, and how you can help them with quality content to increase ROI.
 You might want to include blog topic ideas.
 But I usually do not add topic ideas on my first pitch, only after a response from the client and on my second email.

-They might not respond immediately, so at this point, you will have to wait and see if they respond or not.
-I call it “a waiting period.” if you do not hear from them after about a week or two, you can send a follow-up message reminding them of your pitch.
+They might not respond immediately, so at this point, you will have to wait and see if they react or not.
+I call it “a waiting period.”
+If you do not hear from them after about a week or two, you can send a follow-up message reminding them of your pitch.

 And if they still would not respond to your follow-up message after a week or two, then forget it and move ahead with others.
 But do not give up on pitching others because it is one of the best ways to find freelance writing clients on the platform.

 Is it necessary to upload your portfolio to your profile since you have a blog?
 Yes!
 It is because your blog is your content marketing space that concentrates on a particular niche market.
 Your portfolio is an amplifier that enhances your credibility.

 If you’ve worked with others on a project, upload it as well.
-It helps potential clients know that you’re a team player, a collaborator, which is good for business and will help you find freelance writing clients to work with.
+It helps potential clients know that you’re a team player, a collaborator, which is good for business and will help you find freelance writing clients.

 This is a great way to get new clients to work with.
 What do you need to do?
 Directly go to the profiles of people you have worked for – former and present clients, search for their network, find connections who’re an excellent prospect to work with and connect with them.